Today we prepared for you a Character Design template and a guide on how to create your own character profile for your projects.

 - Social Attitude: How social is your character?
 Are they friendly, outgoing, talkative, bubbly, shy, formal, or something else?

 - Quirks: How quirky is your character?
 Do they have a specific trait to them?
-For example, they could be usually sleepy, flirty, clumsy.
+For example, they could be usually sleepy, flirty, and clumsy.
 Or like to quote philosophers.
 Or to sing and dance a lot during presentations?
 Anything, really.

 - Skills: Depending on the field, they could be a crafty mechanic or a supercomputer.